 A MENTOR is: A higher level administrator or professor currently living and working in BC with 8+ years of experience (this can vary depending on the individual’s accomplishments and leadership experience) in a specific sector and field of International Education.

 A MENTEE is: A practicing International Educator currently living and working in BC interested in receiving guidance and support in a specific sector (Language, K-12 or Post-Secondary) of International Education.

 How can I get involved in sponsoring or partnering with BCCIE?

 We have many sponsorship opportunities!
 Perhaps the most obvious one is our annual Summer Conference.
 We have various sponsorship packages available to conference sponsors and you can read more about them here.

 One of our key programs – BC Study Abroad – funds BC students in need to go abroad during their post-secondary years.
 If you’d like to help with donations or travel points, please email email@example.com.

 If you would like to talk about other sponsorship or partnership opportunities, please contact us.

 Who are BCCIE's Board of Directors?

-BCCIE is governed by a Board of Directors that ensure our operations reflect the mandate, direction and the interests of our many stakeholders.
-The composition of the Board reflects BCCIE’s mandate and BC’s diverse International Education sector, with representatives from public and private post-secondary universities and colleges, public and independent K-12, private English language and career training institutions, and the Ministry of Advanced Education, Ministry of Education and Ministry of International Trade.
+BCCIE is governed by a Board of Directors that ensure its operations reflect the mandate, direction and the interests of its many stakeholders.
+The composition of the board reflects BCCIE’s mandate and BC’s diverse international education sector, with representatives from public and private post-secondary universities and colleges, public and independent K-12, private English language and career training institutions, and the Ministry of Advanced Education, Skills and Training, Ministry of Education and Ministry of Jobs, Trade and Technology.